axonops/axonops-workbench/README.md

 brew install --cask axonopsworkbench-internal
 ```

-#### Docker on OSX
+#### Docker or Podman on OSX

-AxonOps Workbench requires docker with the docker-compose plugin to start up and run local Apache Cassandra clusters.
+AxonOps Workbench requires docker with the docker compose plugin or podman with podman compse to start up and run local Apache Cassandra clusters.

 `docker` does not run nativably on OSX.
 You usually need an additional application such as [Rancher Desktop](https://rancherdesktop.io/),
 [Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/) or [Colima](https://github.com/abiosoft/colima).